raghav-sharma272381/Weater-app/README.md

 # Weater-app
 Made this web-app using node.js and express.js.
 It uses data from mapbox.com and weatherstack.com to fetch weather data.
-I just made it to learn these technologie.
+I just made it to learn these technologies.

 # App in working